in-toto/in-toto/demo/README.md

  2. was signed with Alice’s private key,
 <br>and that according to the definitions in the layout
  3. each step was performed and signed by the authorized functionary
- 4. the functionaries used the commands they were supposed to use (`vi`, `tar`)
- 5. the recorded materials and products align with the matchrules and
+ 4. the recorded materials and products align with the matchrules and
- 6. the inspection `untar` finds what it expects.
+ 5. the inspection `untar` finds what it expects.

 From it, you will see the meaningful output `PASSING` and a return value